Velocity 360 CRM Header with Search

 Always ensure your E911 address is accurate and up-to-date.
 Inaccurate information can delay emergency response.

-Footer Snippet (Updated)
+Footer Snippet (No Tailwind)